Pileated woodpecker: Distribution and habitat

 The pileated woodpecker's breeding habitat is forested areas across Canada, the eastern United States, and parts of the Pacific Coast.
 This bird favors mature forests and heavily wooded parks.
 They specifically prefer mesic habitats with large, mature hardwood trees, often being found in large tracts of forest.
 However, they also inhabit smaller woodlots as long as they have a scattering of tall trees.
-Efforts to restore woodland by removing invasive honeysuckle and buckthorn seem to benefit them, as the removal of brush and shrubbery facilitates their foraging on the ground and in the lower stratum.
-From 1966 to 2015 the population of pileated woodpecker has, on average, increased by greater than 1.5% per year throughout the northeastern U.S., the Maritimes, the Ohio River Valley, and around the Great Lakes.

-Behavior and ecology
+These woodlots are known as late-successional forests.
+The pileated woodpecker population shrank drastically in the 1700s and 1800s due to habitat loss, but they have since made a nice recovery.
+Pileated woodpeckers are believed to be essential in their habitat for many reasons, such as providing nest cavities for other species due to their tree carvings, controlling some insect populations, and by breaking off bits of dying trees so that they can degrade faster.

 Pileated woodpeckers mainly eat insects, especially carpenter ants and wood-boring beetle larvae.
-They also eat fruits, nuts, and berries, including poison ivy berries.
+They are also known to eat fruits, nuts, and berries, including those found on poison ivy.

+Behavior

+Foraging

 Pileated woodpeckers often chip out large and roughly rectangular holes in trees while searching out insects, especially ant colonies.
 They also lap up ants by reaching with their long tongues into crevices.
-They are self-assured on the vertical surfaces of large trees, but can seem awkward while feeding on small branches and vines.
+They are self-assured on the vertical surfaces of large trees but can seem awkward while eating fruits and berries on small branches and vines.
 They may also forage on or near the ground, especially around fallen, dead trees, which can contain a variety of insect life.
-They may forage around the sides of human homes or even cars, and can be observed feeding at suet-type feeders.
+This foraging technique is especially common after a forest fire, where pileated woodpeckers have been seen to flock to the downed trees in search of insects that tried to take refuge in them.
+They may also forage around the sides of human homes, cars, and suet-type feeders.
 Although they are less likely feeder visitors than smaller woodpeckers, pileateds may regularly be attracted to them in areas experiencing harsh winter conditions.